 There are three main categories within which to think about after you know what is email security: digital (scalable), physical (modifiable), and procedural.

-a.
-Digital – It involves making sure your emails are encrypted in transit and that they can’t be read by unauthorized parties.
+- Digital – It involves making sure your emails are encrypted in transit and that they can’t be read by unauthorized parties.

-b.
-Physical – This type of security is used when you need to lock down a particular piece of data, such as an email message or attachment.
+- Physical – This type of security is used when you need to lock down a particular piece of data, such as an email message or attachment.
 The goal here is to prevent anyone from changing or deleting the content of the stored file.
 To do this, we might use a password or code that only individuals with access rights can access.

-c.
-Procedural – It’s about making sure that people who have permission can view or change information in the email system without having malicious intent towards the company itself or its customers.
+- Procedural – It’s about making sure that people who have permission can view or change information in the email system without having malicious intent towards the company itself or its customers.

 Why is Email Security important?

-Email security is important for several reasons:
+Email security is important for the following reasons:

-Confidentiality: Email often contains sensitive information, such as personal or financial data, or business secrets, and it is essential to protect this information from unauthorized access.
+Email often contains sensitive information, such as personal or financial data, or business secrets, and it is essential to protect this information from unauthorized access.
 Without adequate email security measures in place, such information could be easily intercepted and compromised.

-Integrity: Email messages can be tampered with during transmission, making it possible for someone to modify the content of the message without the sender or recipient knowing about it.
+Email messages can be tampered with during transmission, making it possible for someone to modify the content of the message without the sender or recipient knowing about it.
 Ensuring the integrity of email ensures that messages remain unaltered during transmission.

-Availability: Email security is also important to ensure that email systems remain available and usable.
+Email security is also important to ensure that email systems remain available and usable.
 Email systems can be targeted by attackers, and without proper security measures in place, they can be disrupted, resulting in downtime, lost productivity, and potential data loss.

-Compliance: Many industries and organizations are subject to various regulations and compliance standards that require them to protect sensitive information.
+Many industries and organizations are subject to various regulations and compliance standards that require them to protect sensitive information.
 Implementing email security measures can help meet these compliance requirements and avoid costly fines and penalties.

 Email Security Protocols